 All children are assessed when they join our school, so that we can build upon their prior learning, and plan an appropriate and engaging curriculum for 'all' our children.
-If a child has moved from a previous setting, a request will be made to the setting to provide information on their educational needs and previous support to inform future provision.
+If a child has moved from a previous setting, a request will be made to the setting to provide information on their educational needs and previous support, to inform future provision.
 This allows for early identification of any difficulties that could impact upon their education and well-being.
-Class Teachers closely monitor children's progress and using a range of information, including termly assessments, their progress and any difficulties identified are shared with parents at termly parent's evenings.
+Class Teachers closely monitor children's progress and using a range of information, including termly assessments and observations, their progress and any difficulties identified are shared with parents termly.
+Each child on the special educational needs register has a support plan with their child's targets, what we will do to help them and how parents can support their child at home.
+We have 3 parents evening's, one in each term where the children's progress and needs are discussed. parent's evenings.
 An assessment schedule is in place to ensure all children are monitored and assessed throughout the year to ensure strengths and difficulties are identified.